Maltysen/amoguslib/README.md

 # WHEN THE IMPOSTER IS SUS

 How to use: put either bin or winbin (for windows) in your path.
-Then all u have to do is type "makefolder" or "makefolder.bat" and it will populate the current folder with template and scripts for that round.
+Then all u have to do is type `makefolder` or `makefolder.bat` and it will populate the current folder with template and scripts for that round.